Japan's 2020 average monthly household spending down record 5.3%

 Japan's average monthly spending by households in 2020 fell a real 5.3% from the previous year, marking the sharpest drop on record, as people refrained from going out due to the novel coronavirus pandemic, government data showed Friday.

-The decline was the largest since comparable data became available in 2001, according to the Internal Affairs and Communications Ministry.
+The decline was the largest since comparable data became available in 2001, topping a 2.9% decrease logged in 2014 when the consumption tax was raised from 5% to 8% in April that year, according to the Internal Affairs and Communications Ministry.

 Monthly spending by households with two or more people averaged ¥277,926 last year, it said.
 The figure had increased a real 0.9% in 2019 following a 0.4% fall in 2018.